terben/Python_for_Physicists_Heidelberg_2019/binder/README.md

-This directory contains files to create a `BinderHub` version of teh repository.
+This directory contains files to create a `BinderHub` version of the repository.

 - `environment.yml`: list of `Python`-modules this repository depends on